cminyard/gensio/README.rst

     its tty.
 No accepter available.

 serialdev
     Connect to a device.
+You can use "sdev" as shorthand for "serialdev".
 It can hook to termios type devices, like ptys and /dev/tty, more than just serial ports.
 No accepter available.

 dev
     Connects to devices (like serialdev does) but does not do any